DKMS (Germany, Poland, US, UK, India and Chile)

 - Search requests: FGM registry is accepting search requests from international registries as usual.

-- CT-process: FGM registry will temporarily stop providing blood samples at the VT stage for HLA typing and IDM testings.
-When contacting donors, donor centers will check donor availability and perform the health history screening questionnaire, which now includes screening for COVID-19 exposure.
-If further HLA typing is necessary, it will be carried out at any moment prior and closest to the donation process.
+- CT-process: FGM is now able to provide again blood samples at the VT stage for HLA typing and IDM testings.
+When contacting donors, donor centers will still check donor availability and perform the health history screening questionnaire, which continue to include screening for COVID-19 exposure.

 - Transport of HPC collected from French donors or international donors: